CloudCannon/Jekyll-Tips/_guide/introduction.md

 order: 1
 permalink: /
 ---
 This guide will give you a step-by-step introduction to Jekyll.
-We'll download a free HTML 5 template, convert it into a Jekyll website, add a blog and make it so clients or non-technical users can update content.
+We'll download a free HTML 5 template, convert it into a Jekyll website, add a blog and make it so clients our non-technical users can update content.
 Let's get started!

 ### What is Jekyll?